Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs

+The condition from~\cref{def: volume retaining} is simultaneously a condition on the probability measure $P$ as well as the geometry of $\X$.
+In the particular case where $P$ itself is the Lebesgue measure, this becomes a purely geometrical condition on the shape of $\X$ at the boundary.
+For instance, it is no difficulty to see that the unit hypercube $[0,1]^d$ has the $(1,1/2^d)$-volume retaining property.
+On the other hand, a typical shape that makes this property fail is an arbitrarily sharp peak.
+For example, the peak at the contact point of the complementary of two tangent open disks.

-This condition prevent $\XX$ from having pathological shape at the boundary, such as arbitrarily sharp peaks.
-When $P$ itself is the Lebesgue measure on $\XX$, ts has a clear geometrical interpretation.
-For example, the complementary of the union of two tangent open balls does not satisfy volume retention, since the peak at the tangency point is too sharp.
-Whereas it is easy to see that the unit hypercube $[0,1]^d$ has the $(1,1/2^d)$-volume retaining property.
-This hypothesis is standard in other related problems where one needs to estimate the measure of balls in order to obtain some convergence rate, when it is also referred to as the space being \emph{standard w.r.t.\,$P$}.
-In Set Estimation, the goal is to estimate the compact support of a probability distribution on a metric space.
-This is typically done by considering the union of balls centered at points drawn from that distribution~\cite{cuevas_plugin_97, cuevas_rodriguez_casal_2004}.
-More contemporary, in Topological Data Analysis, it is used to measure the convergence rate of persistence diagrams, when the data is assumed to be drawn from a probability distribution supported on a compact metric space~\cite{chazal_convergence_rate_14}.
+This hypothesis is also standard in other related contexts in which estimating the measure of balls is required in order to obtain some convergence rates.
+In Set Estimation, it is a cornerstone assumption.
+The goal of this branch of statistics is to estimate the compact support of a probability distribution on a metric space from samples, which is typically achieved by considering the union of balls centered at points drawn from that distribution.
+To this end, the property from~\cref{def: volume retaining} was introduced by~\citep{cuevas_pattern_1990, cuevas_plugin_97, cuevas_rodriguez_casal_2004}.
+More contemporary, in Topological Data Analysis, it is used to measure the convergence rate of persistence diagrams, when the data is assumed to be drawn from a probability distribution supported on a compact metric space~\citep{chazal_subsampling_2015, chazal_convergence_2015, chazal_rate_2016}.

 For a volume retaining probability space, we prove the following concentration inequality.